swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 A new concept of task executor preference is added to Swift Concurrency tasks.
 This preference is stored in a task and propagated throughout child tasks (such as ones created by TaskGroups and async let).

 The preference can be set using various APIs that will be discussed in detail in their respective sections.
-The first of those APIs is `withTaskExecutor` which is can be called inside an asynchronous context to both ensure we’re executing on the expected executor, as well as set the task executor preference for the duration of the operation closure:
+The first of those APIs is `withTaskExecutor` which can be called inside an asynchronous context to both ensure we’re executing on the expected executor, as well as set the task executor preference for the duration of the operation closure:

 ```swift
 await withTaskExecutor(someExecutor) {